Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 3. The TLSA record contains a hash of the expected certificate or public key

-4. The client compares the server's actual certificate against the TLSA data
+4. During the TLS handshake, the client compares the server's actual certificate against the TLSA data

 5. If they match (and the DNSSEC chain validates), the connection is trusted